vuebro/flat-json-tree/README.md

 { id: number, name: string, children: [] }
 ```

-> [!WARNING] <!-- eslint-disable-line -- This should be fixed in https://github.com/eslint/markdown/issues/294 -->
->
-> Elements can contain arbitrary fields, but must have a unique identifier
+Elements can contain arbitrary fields, but must have a unique identifier.

 ### Example using `useFlatJsonTree` composable